Omulosi/omulosi/README.md

 Hey there 👋

-I’m John, a software developer.
+I’m John.
+I'm a software developer.
 I love technology and clean designs.

 Want to know more about me?
-[Check out my portfolio.](https://omulosi.github.io/johnpaul/)
+[Check out my blog.](https://jpmulongo.me/)

 ## 📝 Latest Blog Posts